-This information was provided by the USDA Forest Service in LaJunta.
-Call them at 719-384-2181 for more detailed information
+Contact the USDA Forest Service in LaJunta at for information

-and access to the dinosaur track sites.
+on access to the dinosaur tracksites.
 NO CAMPING OR UNAUTHORIZED MOTORIZED

 VEHICLES ARE ALLOWED IN PICKET WIRE CANYONLANDS.
 Guided tours with the